-The body’s anti-aging hormones include pregnenolone, progesterone, and DHEA.
+Vitamin A is necessary for the body’s ability to produce protective anti-aging hormones including pregnenolone, progesterone.
 These hormones are necessary for good health and the body’s resistance to stress, aging inflammation, and disease.

-Pregnenolone, progesterone, and DHA are produced in high amounts in youth, thus they are called youth associated hormones.
-The body needs cholesterol, vitamin A, red light, and thyroid hormone to produce enough of these youth associated hormones.
+Pregnenolone and progesterone are produced in high amounts in youth, thus these hormones are also called youth associated hormones.
+The body needs cholesterol, vitamin A, red light, and thyroid hormone to produce enough of these youth-associated hormones.
 Thus, vitamin A is an important part of our protective hormone system.

 Symptoms of vitamin A deficiency?

 Several foods contain vitamin A. Here is a list of some thyroid-friendly foods which are rich in Vitamin A and part of our thyroid-supporting diet, which is explained in detail in our Hypothyroid Treatment Program.

 From highest to lowest content of Vitamin A: Cod liver turkey liver, beef pork and fish liver, chicken liver, ghee, butter, cheddar cheese, eggs, and milk.

 In our Nutritional Supplement Guide, you can learn more about how much vitamin A you need and different dosage examples, if you wish to supplement with Vitamin A.

 Your metabolic rate determines how much vitamin A you need.
 According to Dr. Ray Peat, the higher your thyroid function the more vitamin A your body needs.
 On the contrary, if you have very low thyroid function using too much vitamin A, can suppress your metabolism.